Database Management

 Couchbase Server

-• Running the /{db}/_compact endpoint will remove purged tombstones from the channel cache {fn-211}
+• Running the /{db}/_compact endpoint removes purged tombstones from the channel cache {fn-211}

 Sync Gateway